CenturyLinkCloud/PublicKB/Ecosystem Partners/How To Publish a Partner Template from a Virtual Appliance.md

 ### Frequently Asked Questions

 #### What are the costs associated with importing a virtual appliance?
-Importing a virtual appliance provided by a Cloud Ecosystem Partner is treated in the same way we would treat any custom image import, as a billable service task.
-The cost is $195/hr with a 2 hour minimum, making it $390 total.
-This expense will be added to the partners bill and is eligible to be paid for by the monthly credit provided by the CenturyLink Cloud Ecosystem Program.
+Importing a virtual appliance provided by a Cloud Ecosystem Partner aligns with how a customer would import a custom image and is considered a billable service task.
+The cost for the Service Task is $195/hr with a 2 hour minimum, making it $390 total.
+Additional support required would be $195/hr.
+More information on Service Task Fees is available here: http://www.centurylinkcloud.com/service-tasks#Pricing